aniket7r/API-Testing/README.md

 5. *Data type selector*:  Lets you switch how the response data is displayed, based on its format. *(JSON, XML, HTML, RAW, ...)*

-> Yay!! now you got your first api response using postman and also understands the rsponse.
+> Yay!! now you got your first api response using postman and also understands the responses.

 ---